subh007/atrium-docs-temp/Release16A/ODL-Router-16A/Installation-Guide-ODL-Based-Router-16A.md

 B) Or you could bring up the Atrium Router in hardware

 ### Bring up the Atrium Router completely in software
  You can bring up the Atrium Router completely in software, completely self-contained in this VM.
-In addition, you will get a complete test infrastructure (other routers to peer with, hosts to ping from, etc.) that you can play with (via the ```router-test.py``` script).
-Note that when using this setup, we emulate hardware-pipelines using software switches (a 2 Table Pipleline emulated in OVS).
+In addition, you will get a complete test infrastructure (other routers to peer with, hosts to ping from, etc.) that you can test with using the ```router-test.py``` script.
+Note that when using this setup, we emulate hardware-pipelines using an OVS software switch (2 Table Pipeline).

 Following are the steps required to bring up the test topology: